Survivor Series: WarGames (2024): Broadcast outlets

 Survivor Series: WarGames was broadcast live on traditional PPV worldwide and was also available to livestream on Peacock in the United States, Disney+ Hotstar in Indonesia, Binge in Australia, Abema in Japan, SonyLIV in India, and the WWE Network in most other international markets—including the Canadian version, distributed by venue sponsor Rogers Communications.
-This was the final Survivor Series, and WWE's final main roster PPV and livestreaming event, to air on the standalone WWE Network in most international markets, as well as Binge, as its content moved to Netflix in January 2025; a select few territories still maintain the standalone WWE Network into 2025 due to pre-existing contracts but will also merge under Netflix when those contracts expire.
+This was the final Survivor Series, and WWE's final main roster PPV and livestreaming event, to air on the standalone WWE Network in most international markets, as well as Binge, as its content moved to Netflix in January 2025; a select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.

 Storylines

 The event included five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.